Apple Arcade

-Apple Arcade is a video game subscription service offered by Apple Inc. It is available through a dedicated tab of the App Store on devices running iOS 13, tvOS 13, iPadOS 13, and macOS Catalina or later.
+Apple Arcade is a video game subscription service offered by Apple.
+It is available through a dedicated tab of the App Store on devices running iOS 13, visionOS, tvOS 13, iPadOS 13, and macOS Catalina or later.
 The service launched on September 19, 2019.

-It offers uninterrupted, unintrusive experiences by excluding practices commonly associated with popular, primarily free-to-play, mobile games such as in-app purchases and advertisements.
+It offers video games that exclude practices such as in-app purchases and advertisements.
+Most games on the service are indie games or previously existing mobile games.

 Features

-All games available on the service are free of advertisements, in-app purchases, data tracking processes, and always-on DRM, meaning games can be played offline and without interruptions.
+All games available on the service are free of advertisements, in-app purchases, data tracking processes, and can be played without an internet connection.
 Subscribers can share access with up to five others through family sharing and the service can also be purchased through the Apple One bundle.
 Both standalone subscriptions and the Apple One bundle provide a free one-month trial and can be cancelled at any time.

 Games on the service feature integration with Game Center and iCloud, allowing games to implement social features such as achievements and leaderboards, and to carry data between devices when linked to the same iCloud account.
 In addition to Apple's own products, many games are compatible with third-party controllers such as the DualShock 4, DualSense and Xbox Wireless Controller, with support for Joy-Con and the Nintendo Switch Pro Controller added with the release of iOS 16.
-By extension, controllers modeled after classic Nintendo and Sega gamepads for use with Nintendo Switch Online are also supported with iOS 16.
+By extension, controllers modeled after gamepads from retro Nintendo and Sega consoles for use with the Nintendo Classics service are also supported with iOS 16.
+On Apple TV, some Apple Arcade games require controllers outright.

+Although some games on the service have watchOS support in game versions that are not on Apple Arcade, for instance Lifeline, no game versions that are included in Apple Arcade have watchOS support.